You are hereResident Faculty

 John Byrne Cooke

 John Byrne Cooke won a Spur Award for his first novel, The Snowblind Moon.
 He is the author of two more historical novels, South of the Border and The Committee of Vigilance.
 He created and wrote the documentary series Outlaws and Lawmen for the Discovery Channel.
 His first book of nonfiction, Reporting the War: Freedom of the Press from the American Revolution to the War on Terrorism, was published in 2007.
-He is currently working on a memoir about his years as Janis Joplin's road manager, and promises "Three more books by 2020."
+John's memoir of his 3 years as Janis Joplin's road manager, Full Tilt Boogie, will be published next year by Berkley Books

 Jeremy Schmidt is a writer and photographer of natural history and adventure travel, especially along the winding frontiers between the modern world and what’s left of the natural and indigenous.
 He is the author or co-author of more than fifteen books and hundreds of articles for magazines including Audubon, International Wildlife, National Geographic, National Geographic Traveler, Natura (Italy), Panorama (Netherlands), Outside, GEO, and others.
 For twelve years he was the adventure columnist for Universal Press Syndicate.